-- 3. When the indicator illuminates in the station selection button, a beep will sound indicating memorization is complete.
+- 3. Press the desired station select button (>2 seconds.) - 4.
+When the indicator illuminates in the station selection button, a beep will sound indicating memorization is complete.
 For FM stations, the indicator will turn green.
-For AM stations, the indicator will turn amber. - 4.
+For AM stations, the indicator will turn amber. - 5.
 Other station select buttons can be set in the same manner.